BreeeZe/rpos/README.md

 # rpos
 Node.js based ONVIF Camera/NVT software that turns a Raspberry Pi, Windows, Linux or Mac computer into an ONVIF Camera and RTSP Server.
-It implements th key parts of Profile S and Profile T (http://www.onvif.org).
+It implements the key parts of Profile S and Profile T (http://www.onvif.org).
 It has special support for the Raspberry Pi Camera and Pimoroni Pan-Tilt HAT

 RPOS won an award in the 2018 ONVIF Open Source Challenge competition.